eromatiya/lightdm-webkit2-theme-glorious/README.md

 	# Find `greeter-session` under the `[Seat:*]` section, uncomment it, then set its value to `lightdm-webkit2-greeter`.
 	```

 4. Set it as the lightdm webkit2 theme then enable `debug_mode` by setting it to `true`.
-Why do we need to enable it, you say?
+Why do we need to enable `debug_mode`?
 Sometimes you will be greeted by an error.
 And this error is due to a race condition where the theme is trying to access the `lightdm` object even though it doesn't exist *yet*.
 Debug mode will allow you to `right-click` and `reload` the greeter just like a webpage.

 	```
 	$ sudoedit /etc/lightdm/lightdm-webkit2-greeter.conf
 	# Find `webkit_theme` then set its value to `glorious`.
-	# Find `debug-mode` then set it to true.
+	# Find `debug_mode` then set it to true.
 	# If you encountered an error, right-click then reload.
 	```